-What is the difference between Regular Honey, Raw Honey and Manuka Honey?
+What is the difference between Manuka Honey, Regular Honey and Raw Honey?

 As you stroll down the supermarket aisle, you’ll certainly come across that delicious, runny, sticky liquid often referred to as “regular honey” – right next to those fruity preserved jams and beefy vegemite jars.
-Regular honey is made from raw honey that is heated to at least 70 degrees celsius, or more, following a rapid cooling period.
-This particular pasteurisation process will extend its shelf life, and is ideal for filtering and removing impurities and bubbles to make the honey clear, smooth and oozing with perfection.
-Although commercially regular honey is much more appealing to the eye, the heating process will reduce the overall beneficial properties.
+Regular honey is made from raw honey that is heated to at least 70 degrees celsius + following a rapid cooling period.
+This particular pasteurisation type process will extend its shelf life and ideal for filtering and removing the impurities and bubbles to make the honey clear, smooth and oozing to perfection.
+Although commercially regular honey is much more appealing to the eye, the heating process does reduce the overall beneficial properties.